karthikraj-duraisamy/ShapesImage/README.md

 ### Highlights of this library

+* Highly customizable
-* You can serve any custom shapes through drawables and make your own customized shapes.
+    >You can serve any custom shapes through drawables and make your own customized shapes.
 * 40+ pre-defined shapes can be used by adding one line extra in your *xml* or *java*.